Olive

 Visual Design & Perfectionism

 Selecting Olive’s typography and color palette and designing Olive’s UI elements activated my perfectionist impulses.
 I began overanalyzing the significance and impact of every UI decision, even ultimately inconsequential ones.
-Olive was an excellent opportunity for me to learn to put into practice the mantra “Done is better than perfect”.
+Olive was an excellent opportunity for me to learn to put into practice the mantra “done is better than perfect”.

-Through the visual design process for Olive, I learned more effective techniques of recognizing obsessive overanalysis and how to disengage myself from these patterns.
+Through the visual design process for Olive, I learned more effective techniques of recognizing obsessive over-analysis and how to disengage myself from these patterns.